Amorphophallus gigas

 Amorphophallus gigas is a plant in the arum family Araceae, native to Sumatra.
 It is also known as Amorphophallus brooksii.
-It resembles its near relative Amorphophallus titanum in having a very large spadix surrounded by a very large spathe.
-In both species the inflorescence can be up to 3.4 m in height, has the smell of rotting flesh, and is fly pollinated.
+It resembles its near relatives Amorphophallus titanum and Amorphophallus decus-silvae in having a very large spadix surrounded by a very large spathe.
+In these species the inflorescence can be up to 3.4 m in height, has the smell of rotting flesh, and is fly pollinated.
 According to Bown, the record specimen was 4.36 m in height, of which 1.5 m was the spadix.
 The tuber, a corm, is second in size only to A. titanum at up to 70 kg in weight.